rh3nium/Legal-Document-Simplifier-AI/README.md

 ---

-## 🚀 Instructions to Run the Script
+## 🚀 Instructions to Run the Script Locally

 ### Prerequisites